Highlighting Influential Women & Their Stories

 Cleaning Your Residence Hall Room:

 Deep cleaning may be the first thing that comes to mind when you think of spring.
-Having a fresh bedroom and bathroom for the spring season can make your life feel more tidy.
+Having a fresh bedroom and bathroom for the spring season can make your life feel tidier.
 Having a simple routine can include cleaning bathrooms, floors, under your bed, inside the refrigerator, and the microwave.
 Inexpensive cleaning products can be purchased at any grocery or big box retail store.
 Remember, NEVER mix liquid bleach and cleanser because it will create a dangerous chemical reaction.

 Build a Capsule Wardrobe: According to Wikipedia, “A capsule wardrobe is a minimalist collection of clothes that can be put together in different ways to cover a variety of outfits and occasions.”
 Find outfits that you can style in multiple different ways.
 For example, buy plain colored shirts and pants with added accessories.
 That way you can minimize buying new clothing each year and save yourself money in the process.